maxamillion/collection-rhel-system-roles/roles/storage/README-devel.md

 The `bsize` module translates human-readable size specifications into a flexible format.

-The `blockdev_info` module gathers information about the storage devices in the system, and is only used for test result validation.
+The `redhat.rhel_system_roles.blockdev_info` module gathers information about the torage devices in the system, and is only used for test result validation.

 The `find_unused_disk` module lists unused disks that match a set of user- provided constraints.